 There was another, less obvious, contribution that the examination contributed to Chinese civilization.
 Young men from all over China competed in them.
 To do so, they had to complete a demanding education based on Confucian values.
 Since most of them never went on to hold public office, they returned to their home towns and villages, and took the place which, in Europe, would have been taken by the local gentry and nobility.
 They were the leaders of their communities.

 Thus, localities throughout the length and breadth of China were led by groups who shared the same culture and values, and were all part of the same “project” of running China.
 Wherever one travelled were the same type of people, who had imbibed the same literature, and valued the same broad styles of painting and calligraphy.
-They were formed in a conservative but humane tradition, which emphasised rationality and scholarship, and which inspired a desire to serve the common good.
+They were formed in a conservative but humane tradition, which emphasized rationality and scholarship, and which inspired a desire to serve the common good.

 The examination system did much to tie the enormous country together and give it its common and very distinctive civilization.